About Nagi Waterfall (Dzongu)

 October to May.
 The falls are strongest in the post-monsoon period (October–November) when they are fed by the recent rains.
 Avoid monsoon (June–September) when the trail is extremely slippery.

-Time of dayStart by 8 am — the trail takes 1.5–2 hours and the falls are best in the morning light.
+Time of dayStart by 8 am.
+The trail takes 1.5–2 hours and the falls are best in the morning light.

 Things we always tell our guests about Nagi Waterfall (Dzongu)

-- A guide is not optional here — the trail is unmarked and the forest is dense.
+- A guide is not optional here.
+The trail is unmarked and the forest is dense.

 - Bring packed food and water; no facilities on the trail.

-- Trekking shoes or at minimum sturdy hiking sandals — the forest floor is often damp.
+- Trekking shoes or at minimum sturdy hiking sandals.
+The forest floor is often damp.

-- The guide income contributes directly to the Dzongu cooperative — this is community tourism done right.
+- The guide income contributes directly to the Dzongu cooperative.
+This is community tourism done right.

 Nagi Waterfall (Dzongu) — your questions answered